gnicol/GitSwarm/perforce_swarm/doc-ce/update/README.md

 result in data corruption, we recommend taking backups of your existing version before you run an upgrade.

+## Update dependencies

+If you have any repos mirroring their content into Helix Git Fusion, we recommend that you update Helix Git Fusion and the Helix Versioning Engine prior to updating GitSwarm.

+-   **For Ubuntu:**

+    ```bash
+sudo apt-get upgrade helix-git-fusion helix-cli-base helix-p4d-base
+    ```

+-   **For CentOS:**

+    ```bash
+sudp yum update helix-git-fusion helix-cli-base helix-p4d-base
+    ```

 ## Performing the update to 2016.1

 1.  **Download the 2016.1 GitSwarm package and install it.**